ItsRickyBoi/SUBATHONAPP/README.md

 # ⏱ Donathon Timer

-A self-hosted donation-powered countdown timer with real-time integration and OBS overlay support — built for Indonesian streamers on **Sociabuzz**, **Trakteer**, and **Saweria**.
-Runs entirely on your own PC, no paid hosting needed.
+A self-hosted, donation-powered countdown timer with real-time integration and OBS overlay support—built for streamers on **Sociabuzz**, **Trakteer**, **Saweria**, and more coming soon.

+Runs entirely on your own PC with no paid hosting required.
+Optionally use a custom domain for a stable URL, so you won't need to update your configuration when your Cloudflare Tunnel URL changes.

 ---